panhypersebastos/winter_predictor/README.md

 (…),
 ‘december’: 3.2}
 ```

-Code:

-* GHCN/ghcn_monthly_data.ipynb : _serves both for the data exploration and the data ingestion into MongoDB_

 ## (2) Construction of the predictors
 We follow Wang et al. (2017) and perform a Principal Component Analysis (PCA) of several ERA-interim variables.